shairal1/Spam_Text_detection/README.md

-# Spam Text Detection Project
+# Spam Message Detection Project

 This project focuses on detecting spam text using various machine learning algorithms.
 The dataset is sourced from Kaggle, and the following algorithms were implemented and compared: https://www.kaggle.com/code/shairal1/notebook2534de4232